 My house is being used as security against my former partner’s property.
 Do I have to pay the debt on their property if their house was destroyed or my house was destroyed?

 The law says the buildings on a property are only part of the property.
-The land itself has value of its own and it is your former partner’s land for which your house is security.
+The land itself has value of its own.

 My income has changed due to loss of business or employment because of a disaster.
 Can I change my property settlement to take this into account?